Year 0 - Foundation Year

 This module discusses social policy research methods, historical and theoretical developments, and policymaking processes as they relate to the themes and topics discussed in ‘Introduction to Social Policy’.
 As such, it aims to deepen your understanding, and encourage you to begin to apply your knowledge to the study of social policy in practice.

-Together, these two core modules explore a variety of key substantive sociological topics (such as: order and deviance; material inequality and social class; gender and the family; race and ethnicity), in relation to the research methods that have been used to produce sociological knowledge of these areas.
-Alongside this, they will also introduce you to classical and contemporary sociological theory.
-As such, these modules provide the groundwork you will need in order to develop your capacity to think sociologically throughout your degree.
-Additionally, they will allow you to acquire a range of key undergraduate learning skills, to help you make the transition into Higher Education smoothly and effectively.
+Together, these two core modules will give you the grounding you need to be an effective sociology undergraduate.
+They will introduce you to: a variety of key substantive sociological topics (such as order and deviance, material inequality and social class, gender and the family, race and ethnicity); the distinctive concepts and theories that sociology uses to analyse social problems; sociology’s own history, and the how this affects the creation of sociological knowledge and understanding.
+Additionally, they will allow you to acquire a range of key undergraduate learning skills, to help you make the transition into Higher Education smoothly and successfully.

 This module explores the notion of citizenship, through reviewing a number of relevant theoretical traditions and related socio-political concepts, and their connections to social policy.